YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gcloud_deployment.md

 ## Configure Global External Load Balancer

-Now that the instances are up and running, configure a global load balancer that will forward user requests to the application instance.
+Once the application instances are up and running, configure a global load balancer that will forward user requests to an instance closest to the user.

 ### Add Named Ports to Instance Groups